 - <file-desc> Indicates the file or files to be included in the directory search and list.
 Only files in your account will be included.
 To include files in the public account you must use the asterisk option.
-Wildcards are acceptable. - Indicates the directory label or disk label of the disk to be searched.
+Wildcards are acceptable. - (fd) Indicates the directory label or disk label of the disk to be searched.
 When fd is omitted all of the ATTACHed directories will be searched.
 An fd without a file name or file type indicates that all of the files on the specified directory are to be listed.
-Only files in your account will be included, unless the asterisk option is used and then only files in your account and the public account will be included.
+Only files in your account will be included, unless the asterisk option is used and then only files in your account and the public account will be included. - <blank> When the file-desc or fd is not specified all directories, all file names, and all file types are included in the listing.